bimobject/docs/docs/documentation/getting-started/supplier-quickstart.md

 Choosing the `Create product` option will take you to the product creation view.

-If you are new to Eando X, we recommend that you first start with the [Workflow overview](/documentation/getting-started/workflow-overview) to get a better understanding of the product creation process, the different entities, and how they all work together.
+If you are new to EandoX, we recommend that you first start with the [Workflow overview](/documentation/getting-started/workflow-overview) to get a better understanding of the product creation process, the different entities, and how they all work together.

 If you're feeling adventurous, you can skip right to the [Product docs](/documentation/product/product-overview), or the [product creation quickstart](/documentation/guides/creating-your-first-product) guide.
 :::